Luis3605/FinancialTracker/README.md

 I have plans to enhance the Financial Tracker application with the following features:

 User Authentication: Implement user accounts with secure login mechanisms to protect financial data.

-Data Visualization: Integrate data visualization to provide graphs and charts for a better overview of financial trends.

 Budgeting Tools: Implement budget tracking features to help users manage their finances more effectively.